Volunteer Management: The Complete Guide for Nonprofits (2026)

 What is Volunteer Management?

-Volunteer management is the process of overseeing a volunteer program and its members.
-Volunteer management involves monitoring every aspect of the volunteer lifecycle, from recruitment to retention, as well as addressing your nonprofit’s day-to-day needs and organizing specific programs and events.
+Volunteer management is the intentional process of guiding a volunteer program and the individuals who bring it to life.
+It includes every stage of the volunteer lifecycle, from recruitment and onboarding through ongoing engagement and retention, while also addressing your nonprofit’s day-to-day operational needs and the planning of specific programs and events.

 The Benefits of Volunteer Management

-Volunteers are the lifeblood of a nonprofit, so when your volunteer program is strong, the entire organization benefits.
+Volunteers are the lifeblood of a nonprofit, and when your volunteer program is strong, every part of the organization feels the impact.

 Effective volunteer management starts with hiring an effective volunteer manager.
 Volunteer managers lead your volunteer management strategy and are the main point of contact for potential and current volunteers.
 They also offer an on-the-ground perspective that will be valuable for your organization’s leadership and stakeholders.